 The Common Travel Area comprises the UK, the Channel Islands, the Isle of Man and the Republic of Ireland.

 Such people will be, for the most part, British citizens and citizens of the Republic of Ireland who have recently arrived in or returned to the UK, but the test will also be applied to EEA nationals.

-workers or self-employed persons, including those with ‘retained’ status
+workers or self-employed people, including those with ‘retained’ status

 family members, but not extended family members, of EEA nationals who are classed as workers or self-employed persons